carlosclavijo/100-days-of-code/log.md

 ### Day 8: September 23, 2025

 **Today's Progress**:
-Creating the Contract Aggregate and Entity delivey
+Creating the Contract Aggregate and Entity delivey.

 **Thoughts:** I have troubles working with my first entity(non-aggregateRoot) and its relationship with its mother entity.